 - For the tuna, pat it dry with paper towels.
 First, cut the tuna against the grain into ¼-inch slices.
 Then, cut the tuna slices into ¼-inch cubes.
 Place the tuna in a medium bowl and leave in the fridge until ready to use.

 - I used calrose rice.
 It is easily found in ethnic isle in most supermarkets.
+You can use any sushi type of rice.

 - I didn’t make my own seasoning for the rice, because it was much easier just to buy from a Japanese supermarket.
 But you can definitely make your own!
 It is very easy.
 You can check out this recipe from La Fuji Mama.